robbert1978/windows-pwn/README.md

 ```

-Open `windows-pwn` in Visual Studio code then open the terminal and run:
+Open `windows-pwn` in Visual Studio then open the terminal and run:

 ```cmd
 cmd /c "rmdir /s source"